 - Parodied in The Onion's Our Dumb Century, with an article about post-war housing headlined "Ant-like Conformity Now Affordable".

-- In the Schoolhouse Rock short "Energy Blues" the sameness of the houses even extend to the identical puffs of smoke coming out of the chimneys.
+- In the Schoolhouse Rock! short "Energy Blues", the sameness of the houses even extends to the identical puffs of smoke coming out of the chimneys.

 - Classic Disney Shorts are full of these neighborhoods.
 Donald Duck and Goofy in particular enjoy the lifestyle.

 - Oggy and the Cockroaches - Oggy and company live in such a suburb.
-Oggy's house has its roof of a different color.
+Oggy's house is the only one with a tiny bit of creativity: it has its roof in a different color.

 - Particularly in earlier seasons of The Simpsons, most of the houses in Springfield looked largely the same.